Learn 10 Most Common Addictions in t...

 • Permanent neurological changes

-In treatment for methamphetamine addiction, you’ll probably engage in behavioral therapy.
-According to the National Institute on Drug Abuse (NIDA), CBT and contingency management are “the most effective treatments30 for methamphetamine addiction.”
+Most methamphetamine addiction recovery programs focus on behavioral therapy, integrated with additional evidence-based and complementary treatments.
+According to the National Institute on Drug Abuse (NIDA), CBT and contingency management are “the most effective treatments for methamphetamine addiction.”20

-Men are at a higher risk for gambling addiction.32 You might also be more vulnerable if you were raised by a single parent or a parent with an addiction.
+Men are at a higher risk for gambling addiction.22 You might also be more vulnerable if you were raised by a single parent or a parent with an addiction.

-Unlike substance use disorders, behavioral addictions rarely have physical symptoms.
-Even so, the effects of gambling addiction33 can be overwhelming:
+Unlike substance use disorders, behavioral addictions don’t involve chemical dependence.
+Even so, the effects of gambling addiction23 can be overwhelming—both mentally and physically:

 • New or worsening depressive symptoms